w3c/wai-curricula/content/how-to-use-this-curricula.md

 ## Course Quality Indicators

+The following is a list of indicators that can serve you to compare and  select courses of the WAI Curricula.

 ### Learning Outcomes

 Ask for mappings that demonstrate how the course addresses learning outcomes in the curricula.
 The course does not need to follow the specific order in which learning outcomes are outlined.
 However, it is advisable that:

 * Those at a module level are covered.
-* Those from the introductory modules are addressed before addressing any other specific role.
+* Those from the introductory modules are addressed before any other specific role.
-* Those related to how people with disabilities use the Web are paid especial attention.
+* Those related to how people with disabilities use the Web are part of the course.

 ### Teaching Ideas